 We were honored to host a group of senior staff and members of the National Academies of Science, Engineering, and Medicine committee on strengthening sustainability in higher education.
-Here are a few photos from their recent visit.
+Here are a few photos from their visit a few months ago.

 The Kapuscinkski-Sarker lab team is happy to announce we have been awarded a grants from the California Sea grant program

 Check out this article, “California Sea Grant funds sustainable aquaculture project” by UCSC’s Jennifer McNulty, highlighting the grant’s main focus, and this article “Converting under-utilized microalgal co-product into value-added ingredient for cost-viable, fish-free aquafeed for rainbow trout” from the CA Sea grant program website

 Congratulations to Dr. Sarker and Kapuscinski for another successfully published paper in Elementa, a high quality open access journal.
 Check out the abstract (below) for a brief intro to: